-Environmental and Health Impact of Hydraulic Fracking
+Environmental and Health Issues Associated With Hydraulic Fracking

 Hydraulic fracking, a process whereby; gas and oil deposits are blasted from shale deposits from deep underground has greatly revolutionalized the global energy supplies.
 In essence, the fracking boom originating in US has significantly led to an increase in oil and gas supply around the world.
 As such, there has been a significant decline of oil and gas prices thanks to the machinery and technology of Hydraulic fracking.
 In fact, there is a raised concern in regard to economical soundness of the fracking industry with speculations of a huge monetary simmering which could subsequently lead to a global economic crisis similar to that realized in 2008.
 This paper evaluates the negative implications of this method of extracting oil and gas on the environment alongside the potential health outcomes related with the exposures.